 The requirement is to be completed outside students' normal instructional hours - that is, the activities are to take place in students' designated lunch hours, after school, on weekends, or during school holidays.
 Community Involvement Activities need to be approved for qualification ahead of time.
 Students will maintain and provide a record of their community involvement activities.
 Completion of the required 40 hours must be confirmed by the organizations or persons supervising the activities.
+Due to the ongoing COVID-19 pandemic, in 2021-22, the required number of hours for community involvement activities will be reduced from 40 to a minimum of 20 hours for graduating students.

-Eligible activities include any volunteer work done for a not-for-profit agency or organization, including churches, community centres, hospitals, camps, shelters, foodbanks, recycling depots, libraries, galleries, municipal, provincial or federal political organizations.
+Eligible activities include any volunteer work done for a not-for-profit agency or organization, including churches, community centres, hospitals, camps, shelters, food banks, recycling depots, libraries, galleries, municipal, provincial or federal political organizations.
 Opportunities are also possible at elementary or secondary schools, including events, activities for children or coaching.
 Ineligible activities include any work done for for-profit companies or organizations, such as logging, mining, banking or factories where the work performed would normally be done by a paid employee.
 Operating a vehicle, power tools or working with scaffolding are also ineligible activities.
 Work is ineligible if it is already a requirement of an instructional program, extra-curricular activity, or if it takes place during the school day (with the exception of spares or breaks).
 A complete guide of eligible and ineligible activities can be obtained from the High School Administrator.